Zouk (club)

 Zouk is a Singaporean nightclub located in the Clarke Quay district.
 Opened in 1991, the brand has since expanded to various cities around Asia and North America.
 One of the country's most prominent nightclubs, it has won the Singapore Tourism Board's "Best Nightspot Experience" award 6 times, between 1996 and 2007.
 Zouk was ranked number 10 on DJ Magazine's list of Top 100 clubs in the world in 2006, 2007 and 2010.
 In 2017, Zouk Singapore earned its highest ranking yet at number 3, the top entry for clubs across Asia.
 In 2021, Zouk Singapore was ranked number 11 while Zouk KL was ranked 33 on the DJ Mag Top 100 Clubs list in the world.

 In September 2015, one of its founders, Lincoln Cheng, sold the rights of the Zouk brand to Genting Hong Kong, an affiliate of Genting Singapore.
 The brand and its business was valued at S$40 million by the financial audit firm Ernst & Young in 2013.
 On 1 September 2020, Genting Hong Kong sold Zouk for S$14 million to Tulipa, a firm owned by Lim Keong Hui, the former deputy CEO of Genting Hong Kong and the son of Genting Hong Kong CEO and chairman of Genting Group Lim Kok Thay.

 Etymology

 The club is named after the Antillean Creole word for 'party'.

 History

 Zouk was designed based on Cheng's travels around Ibiza and other Mediterranean coastal countries.
-The club was housed in three restored warehouses, which were built in 1919, when Cheng acquired it.
+The club, located at Jiak Kim Street, was housed in three restored warehouses, which were built in 1919, when Cheng acquired it.
 Three interconnected clubs were housed within the warehouses.